saturnlighting/literature-review/README.md

 Recent papers have looked at the main factors of these crashes.

-Hossain et al. (2022) found that pedestrian alcohol/drug involvement as the most frequent item in the dark-with-streetlight condition.
+Hossain et al. (2022) found that “pedestrian alcohol/drug involvement as the most frequent item in the dark-with-streetlight condition.
 This crash type is particularly associated with pedestrian action (crossing intersection/midblock), driver age (55–64 years), speed limit (30–35 mph), and specific area type (business with mixed residential area).
-Fatal pedestrian crashes were found to be associated with roadways with high speed limits (.50 mph) during the dark without streetlight condition.
+Fatal pedestrian crashes were found to be associated with roadways with high speed limits (.50 mph) during the dark without streetlight condition”.

-Variables related to roadway design and operations (e.g., speed limits, number of lanes, roadway type, and presence of traffic control) are significantly associated with the likelihood of a pedestrian fatality or serious injury occurring in darkness as compared to daylight.
-Alcohol usage by

-A pedestrian injured in the dark was found to be 5.0 times more likely to be killed than a pedestrian injured during the day.
-While a lack of street lighting does not seem to be the cause of the disproportionate increase in pedestrian injuries at night, pedestrians struck without a street light were 2.4 times more likely to be killed than those struck in the presence of a street light (Ferenchak, Gutierrez, and Singleton 2022).
+“A pedestrian injured in the dark was found to be 5.0 times more likely to be killed than a pedestrian injured during the day.
+While a lack of street lighting does not seem to be the cause of the disproportionate increase in pedestrian injuries at night, pedestrians struck without a street light were 2.4 times more likely to be killed than those struck in the presence of a street light” (Ferenchak, Gutierrez, and Singleton 2022).

 Less research has been conducted in developing countries.
-In Bangladesh, seven significant factors influencing pedestrian-vehicle crash severity, including crashes during dawn/dusk period and night period (where street light was absent) (Zafri et al. 2020).
+In Bangladesh, “seven significant factors influencing pedestrian-vehicle crash severity, including crashes during dawn/dusk period and night period (where street light was absent)” (Zafri et al. 2020).

-In China, the probabilities of fatal single-vehicle and vehicle–pedestrian night-time accidents are also greater than that of fatal vehicle–vehicle night-time accidents, by factors of 7.6 and 1.7, respectively (Liu et al. 2019).
+In China, “the probabilities of fatal single-vehicle and vehicle–pedestrian night-time accidents are also greater than that of fatal vehicle–vehicle night-time accidents, by factors of 7.6 and 1.7, respectively” (Liu et al. 2019).

-A study on bicycle-motor vehicle crashes found that crashes in low light conditions and during early morning hours are more likely to result in higher injury severity (Asgarzadeh et al. 2018).
+A study on bicycle-motor vehicle crashes found that “crashes in low light conditions and during early morning hours are more likely to result in higher injury severity” (Asgarzadeh et al. 2018).

 Papers on crashes during darkness in specific spots: intersections and pedestrian crossings.

 Pedestrian crossings: Uttley and Fotios (2017a).

-Intersections: an study showed that an increase in intersection illuminance from low (\<0.2 fc) to medium (≥ 0.2 fc and \<1.1 fc) could reduce nighttime crash frequency and night-to-day crash ratios by approximately 50%.
-When illuminance was kept at 0.9 fc or higher, the risk of fatality and severe injury decreased significantly, especially in crashes that involved pedestrians and bicycles, head-on crashes, and angle crashes (Wei et al. 2016).
+Intersections: an study showed that “an increase in intersection illuminance from low (\<0.2 fc) to medium (≥ 0.2 fc and \<1.1 fc) could reduce nighttime crash frequency and night-to-day crash ratios by approximately 50%.
+When illuminance was kept at 0.9 fc or higher, the risk of fatality and severe injury decreased significantly, especially in crashes that involved pedestrians and bicycles, head-on crashes, and angle crashes” (Wei et al. 2016).

-Nabavi Niaki et al. (2016) found that an increase in road lighting was associated with more bicycle and pedestrian accidents, which might have been explained by the decision to add or increase the amount of lighting at locations in which accidents occurred.
+Nabavi Niaki et al. (2016) found that “an increase in road lighting was associated with more bicycle and pedestrian accidents, which might have been explained by the decision to add or increase the amount of lighting at locations in which accidents occurred”.

 Alcohol consumption.
-The proportion of seriously injured cyclists who have been drinking is highest in early morning darkness and has strongly increased over the last decades (Twisk and Reurings 2013).
+“The proportion of seriously injured cyclists who have been drinking is highest in early morning darkness and has strongly increased over the last decades” (Twisk and Reurings 2013).

+“Injury accidents in on lit roads are reduced by 50%.
+The effect on fatal accidents is slightly larger.
+The effect during twilight is about 2/3 of the effect in darkness.
+The effects on pedestrian, bicycle and moped accidents are significantly larger than the effects on automobile and motorcycle accidents.
+The risk of injury accidents was found to increase in darkness.
+The average increase in risk was estimated to 17% on lit rural roads and 145% on unlit rural roads.
+The average increase in risk with respect to pedestrian accidents is about 140% on lit rural roads and about 360% on unlit rural roads” (Wanvik 2009).

+“The odds of sustaining a fatal injury are 49% lower at intersections than at midblock locations under daylight conditions, 24% lower under dark-with-street-lighting conditions, and 5% lower under dark-without-street-lighting conditions.
+Relative to dark conditions without street lighting, daylight reduces the odds of a fatal injury by 75% at midblock locations and by 83% at intersections, whereas street lighting reduces the odds by 42% at midblock locations and by 54% at intersections” (Siddiqui, Chu, and Guttenplan 2006).

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>